ideditor/schema-builder/README.md

 ##### `minValue`

-For number fields, the lowest valid value.
+For `number` & `integer` fields, the lowest valid value.
 There is no default.

 ##### `maxValue`

-For number fields, the greatest valid value.
+For `number` & `integer` fields, the greatest valid value.
 There is no default.

 ##### `increment`

-For number fields, the amount the stepper control increases or decreases the value.
+For `number` & `integer` fields, the amount the stepper control increases or decreases the value.
 The default is `1`.

 ##### `prerequisiteTag`